-Instructor of Composition and Theory, Interlochen Arts Camp
+Instructor of Music Theory, Interlochen Arts Camp

 Robert Mueller is Professor of Music at the University of Arkansas, where he teaches music composition and music theory and conducts the University Symphony Orchestra.
 He is also Chair of the Composition/Theory Area.